mohamedameen93/German-Traffic-Sign-Classification-Using-TensorFlow/README.md

  <p></p>
  </figcaption>
 </figure>

+As we can notice from the top 5 softmax probabilities, the model has very high confidence (100%) when it comes to predict simple signs, like the "Stop" and the "No entry" sign, and even high confidence when predicting simple triangular signs in a very clear image, like the "Yield" sign.

+On the other hand, the model's confidence slightly reduces with more complex triangular sign in a "pretty noisy" image, in the "Pedestrian" sign image, we have a triangular sign with a shape inside it, and the images copyrights adds some noise to the image, the model was able to predict the true class, but with 80% confidence.

+And in the "Speed limit" sign, we can observe that the model accurately predicted that it's a "Speed limit" sign, but was somehow confused between the different speed limits.
+However, it predicted the true class at the end.

 The VGGNet model was able to predict the right class for each of the 5 new test images.
 Test Accuracy = 100.0%.
 In all cases, the model was very certain (80% - 100%).